-That section includes more than 30 books, bookmarks, mission foam kit and kit accessories, magnets, miniature models of missions, bells, puzzles, post cards, bracelets, souvenir spoons, cups, ceramic tile, pens and more while in stock!
+That section includes books, bookmarks, mission foam kit and kit accessories, magnets, miniature models of missions, bells, puzzles, post cards, bracelets, souvenir spoons, cups, ceramic tile, pens and more while in stock!

 WOOD GIFTS AVAILABLE IN MISSION GIFT SHOP FROM YOUTH WORKSHOP!

 Wood crosses, gift/jewelry boxes and pictures carved into wood are made by children near southwest side of Chicago behind the old stockyards at San Gabriel Mission's sister parish, Holy Cross-Immaculate Heart of Mary.
-The children hand make the items by drilling and carving them from wood on donated machines to teach them skills and to help raise money for a summer camping trip.
+The children hand make the items by drilling and carving them from wood on donated machines to teach them skills and to help raise money for their projects.